rockscript/rockscript/rockscript/src/main/resources/webfiles/docs/introduction.md

 ![RockScript Overview](img/overview.png)

-A *script* on the server has multiple *script version*s of one can be the active script version.
-The *active script version* is the version that is used when a script is started.
-A script is identified by its name.
+A *script* on the server can be identified by its name and has multiple *script version*s.

-*Deploying* a script means saving a script version (with the <a onclick="show('save-script')">saveScript</a>) command with `activate:true` so that this new version becomes will be used for subsequent script executions.
+*Deploying* a script means saving the script on the server so that script executions can be started for that script.
 A *script execution* is one execution of a script version.

-Scripts and script executions are sufficient to <a onclick="show('getting-started')">get started</a>
-and <a onclick="show('tutorial')">get your first script running</a> using the built-in services.
-Read on if you want to know the terminology to make your own services available as functions in RockScript.

 A *service* makes external API, system, service or functionality available as functions in the RockScript engine.
 A *service function* is a single RCP style operation that can be invoked in the script like a normal function.

-A *service object*, like eg `http` and `approvalService` in the example above, is the script object that exposes the service functions to the script.
+A *service object*, like eg `http` and `approvalService` in the example above, is the script object that exposes the service functions in the script.